Ludvigpbf/u04-todo-app-Ludvigpbf/README.md

 "Nice to have"-functions:

-1. Time and date on the tasks
-2. Notifications
-3. A login form
-4. Share tasks
-5. Change languages
-6. Change color-theme
+1. Change color-theme
-7. Calendar
-8. Tags
-9. Upload profile picture
-10. Subtasks
+2. Copy tasks

 ## Design